BoavistaLudwig/BoavistaLudwig/README.md

 - 👋 Hi, I’m @BoavistaLudwig
 - 👀 I’m interested in manufacturing, startups & all kinds of digital technologies
-- 🇵🇹 Living my version of the European dream!
+- 💞️ I'm living my version of the European dream in 🇵🇹
-- 💞️ I’m open for collaboration around Open Source MES (manufacturing execution systems) & IIoT projects
+- 📫 I’m open for collaboration around Open Source MES (manufacturing execution systems) & IIoT projects
-- 📫 Reach me on Twitter.

 <!---
 BoavistaLudwig/BoavistaLudwig is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.